Map of Southern Africa

 This map of Southern Africa shows some of the most popular tourist areas in Southern Africa including the Greater Kruger National Park, Cape Town and the Garden Route in South Africa; Botswana's Okavango Delta, Chobe and Moremi Game Reserves; Namibia's Etosha National Park; Victoria Falls, which can be visited from the Zimbabwean or Zambian side, and more.
-Lesser known game reserves are not highlighted with markers on this Southern Africa map.
+Smaller and lesser-known game reserves are not highlighted with markers on this Southern Africa map.

 Madikwe is one of South Africa's popular Big 5 safari destinations for those looking for a malaria-free safari.
 It's especially family friendly as there's no need for malarial prophylactics.
 Most lodges in Madikwe Game Reserve welcome children and offer specially designed child-friendly programmes to keep the little ones busy and to help them really enjoy their safari experience, too.